 General dentistry is the practice most people think of when they go to see the dentist.
 You can expect to have teeth cleanings, fillings, and check-ups when you see a general dentist.

-Orthodontists focus on straightening teeth via braces and other oral devices.
+Orthodontists focus on teeth straightening via braces and other oral devices like clear aligners.
 A periodontist’s main area of focus is treating gums and bones.
 Endodontists take general dentistry a bit further by performing more involved procedures like root canals.

 If the science of dentistry interests you, oral pathology is a route to consider.
 In this profession, you’ll learn the ins and outs of various oral diseases.